 Mission and Vision

 We spent good chunk of the first day talking about Mission and Vision.
 We need a Vision statement that expresses what is the future we are trying to achieve, and a set of Mission statements describing how we intend to get there.
 We did a brainstorming session, which produced many lists of goals, activities leading to goals, and values that underlie it all.
 The general themes were very consistent among the EC, most notably a shared passion around building communities that are inclusive, diverse, and accessible.
 There was also a general sense that building communities is as important for The Carpentries as teaching workshops.
-Karen, Ethan, and Mateusz are leading the next phase of that process, which is to formalize the vision (what we imagine), the mission (what we do to get there), and the values that inform how we operate.
+Karen, Ethan, and Mateusz are leading the next phase of that process, which is to formalise the vision (what we imagine), the mission (what we do to get there), and the values that inform how we operate.
 See the Communication part below, about how we are going to involve the community in this!

 With a general consensus on vision and mission, we turned to strategic planning.
-Tracy, the Carpentries staff, and the many folks from the community contributing their time to The Carpentries have been doing a heroic job since the merger, and the job of the EC is to provide overall direction for these efforts.
-We created a timeline for the next few months (now through next elections in November 2018) that includes arriving at the final mission & vision statement; 2) finalizing the Carpentries bylaws (our set of rules by which we operate, more on that in another post); 3) elections for the next Executive Council; and 4) information gathering in preparation for long-term strategic planning.
+Tracy, The Carpentries staff, and the many folks from the community contributing their time to The Carpentries have been doing a heroic job since the merger, and the job of the EC is to provide overall direction for these efforts.
+We created a timeline for the next few months (now through next elections in November 2018) that includes arriving at the final mission & vision statement; 2) finalizing The Carpentries bylaws (our set of rules by which we operate, more on that in another post); 3) elections for the next Executive Council; and 4) information gathering in preparation for long-term strategic planning.

-We realize that the EC has not been as good about communication as we need to be (and that simply putting our meeting notes in a public repo is not nearly enough).
+We realise that the EC has not been as good about communication as we need to be (and that simply putting our meeting notes in a public repo is not nearly enough).
 Expect to see requests for community feedback, starting with the mission and vision in July.
 We also have a series of EC blog posts planned, so that we are more transparent about what we are doing.

 General feelings of excitement

 Just want to wrap up by saying that I am very excited about working with everyone on the EC.
-Over the two days in Gainesville, we navigated challenging conversations, heard a diversity of opinions, had our minds changed, shared much laughter, did an Irish Dancing lesson (much more laughter), and were always motivated by the vision and values of the Carpentries.
+Over the two days in Gainesville, we navigated challenging conversations, heard a diversity of opinions, had our minds changed, shared much laughter, did an Irish Dancing lesson (much more laughter), and were always motivated by the vision and values of The Carpentries.
 Looking forward to the next few months!